-Brain injuries are a commonly missed motorcycle accident injury as the injury is not one that can clearly be seen with the naked eye.
-Unless the TBI was a penetrating injury some may even dismiss it as a concussion or a headache.
-If you have been involved in a motorcycle accident is important to seek medical assistance in order to determine if you have suffered a traumatic brain injury.
+A traumatic brain injury (TBI) is commonly missed after a motorcycle accident, as the injury is not one that can clearly be seen with the naked eye.
+Unless the TBI was a penetrating injury, some may even dismiss it as a concussion or a headache.
+If you have been involved in a motorcycle accident, it is important to seek medical assistance in order to determine if you have suffered a brain injury.

 Some common signs of mild TBI include:

 - Dizziness or loss of balance

 - Mood changes

 - Sensitivity to light or sound

 - Feeling depressed or anxious